wework/wework.github.io/_drafts/react-reflux-to-redux.markdown

 A nice feature to this pattern is we dispatch the `receiveLocations()` action once data is received from the API.
 That forces a state change which causes our components to re-render, updating the view.

-With the new locations module written, and everything already setup in EXAMPLE 1 to handle this new locations reducer.
-All we have to do is now connect to this part of the store in our main `<App />` component.
+With the new locations module written, and everything already setup in EXAMPLE 1 to handle this new locations reducer, all we have to do is now connect to this part of the store in our main `<App />` component.

 ```js
 // src/containers/app.js